Arpan23sep/DuelingOptimization/README.md

 `result <- NN_optimization(initial_weights, X, y, eta, gamma, T)`

-#### Arguments:
+#### Arguments

 -   initial_weights: A list containing the initial weights and biases of the neural network:

--   W1: A matrix of dimensions n_features x n_hidden representing input to hidden layer weights.
+    -   W1: A matrix of dimensions n_features x n_hidden representing input to hidden layer weights. n_features is the number of features in the input dataset, and n_hidden is the number of hidden layer neurons.

     -   b1: A vector of size n_hidden representing biases for the hidden layer.

--   W2: A matrix of dimensions n_hidden x n_output representing hidden to output layer weights.
+    -   W2: A matrix of dimensions n_hidden x n_output representing hidden to output layer weights. n_output is typically 1 for regression problems or the number of classes for classification problems.

     -   b2: A scalar representing the bias for the output layer.

--   X: A numeric matrix of size n_samples x n_features representing input features.
+-   X: A numeric matrix of size n_samples x n_features representing input features. n_samples is the number of observations or rows in the dataset, and n_features is the number of columns or features in the input dataset.

--   y: A numeric vector of size n_samples representing the response variable.
+-   y: A numeric vector of size n_samples representing the response variable. n_samples should match the number of rows in X.

 -   eta: A numeric value representing the learning rate.